Valentin582971/memory_nightmare/README.md

 # memory_nightmare
 Crash a friend PC by filling up his RAM !
+(Work on my laptop with 16GB DDR4 2666, but not on my Desktop with 32GB DDR5 6000MHz, result may vary depending on the computer)
 You can compile-it by using the command : gcc -std=c2x '.\Memory nightmare.c' -omemory_nightmare
 Then execute the executable (test with valgrind could be funny 😅)
 (c2x is needed because of nullptr, if you don't have it, you will need to add #define nullptr NULL)